Understanding Your Subconscious Mind For Better Results

 The other is putting new information directly into the unconscious while putting your brain in Alpha waves, such as under hypnosis.

-For example, a life coach can help you discover and change your deepest beliefs with various exercises and methods.
+For example, a life coach can use various exercises and methods to help you discover and change your deepest beliefs.

 You can also use self-hypnosis, EFT Tapping, and meditation to help reprogram (push that recording button) to change your beliefs.